 For more information on credit scoring and credit history, read our guide to What is a good credit score?

-Do you want to transfer a balance from an existing debt?
+Do you want to transfer a balance from another credit card?

 Consider a Credit Builder Credit Card

-Will you also use the card for spending?
+Will you also spend money on the card?

-Do you want to make a major purchase?
+Will you use the card to make a large purchase?